monix/monix.io/_tut/docs/3x/reactive/observable.md

 `Observable.create` is a builder for creating an `Observable` from sources which can't be backpressured.
-It takes a `f: Subscriber.Sync[A] => Cancelable`. `Subscriber.Sync` is an `Observer` with built-in `Scheduler` which doesn't have to worry about backpressure contract so it is safe to use even for new `Observable` users.
+It takes a `f: Subscriber.Sync[A] => Cancelable`. `Subscriber.Sync` is an `Observer` with built-in `Scheduler` which doesn't have to worry about backpressure contract so it is safe to use even for inexperienced `Observable` users.
-An `Observable` which is returned by the method will have all elements which were sent to the `Subscriber`.
+An `Observable` which is returned by the method will receive all elements which were sent to the `Subscriber`.
+Since they could be sent concurrently, it buffers elements when busy, according to specified `OverflowStrategy`.
 `Cancelable` can contain special logic in case the subscription is canceled.

 ```tut:silent